 The primary differences are the “finger hole” size, the very slight difference in the length of the moving metal rod, and the included carrying case.

-The Calslock is the OVERALL winner for PDLs.
+The Calslock is the OVERALL winner for PDLs in terms of size, cost, and ease of use.
 It is just more universal.
 It’s not cute and doesn’t have a little chain or a heart-shaped hole, but it works with the locks I see most often.
+You can keep one at home and one in your suitcase.
 You can purchase the Calslock direct from Amazon at this link: https://amzn.to/2QuIPWG

 A door jam like this (with or without an alarm) may be a more universal option, though a large gap under the door could allow an intruder to “push” the device away with a coat hanger or similar.